 When you ship out freight, you would be wise to insure the cargo in the event it incurs damage in transit.
-You ask: “Don’t carriers cover you automatically?”
-Well, yes and no. We’ll discuss freight insurance and freight liability and how they differ.
+You ask: “Don’t carriers cover you automatically?
+The answer is both yes and no. We’ll discuss freight insurance and freight liability and how they differ.

 Freight Insurance and Freight Liability Explained

 Insurance and liability coverage are similar but not exactly the same.
 Federal law requires all truck transports to have basic liability coverage.
 Depending on your freight and personal assessment, this may or may not be adequate.

 Basic liability coverage differs from carrier to carrier.
 It covers a specific amount of damage, usually calculated by a dollar amount for every pound of freight.
 The maximum coverage amount may be less than the monetary worth of the freight.